Tina-lel/shitchat/README.md

 # shitchat
-a shitty, unsecure, plain text chat, with multiple chat rooms, via sftp. written in bash lol (slapped together in 20 minutes because i was bored lol).
+a shitty, unsecure, plain text chat, via sftp, with multiple chat rooms and user lists. written in bash lol (slapped together in 20 minutes because i was bored lol).

 Warning:
 -